SystemRDL/PeakRDL-regblock-vhdl/docs/cpuif/customizing.rst

 If you require a CPU interface protocol that is not included in this project, you can define your own.

-1. Create a SystemVerilog CPUIF implementation template file.
+1. Create a VHDL CPUIF implementation template file.

-    This contains the SystemVerilog implementation of the bus protocol.
+    This contains the VHDL implementation of the bus protocol.
 The logic in this shall implement a translation between your custom protocol and the :ref:`cpuif_protocol`.